- Visiting Chesapeake?

 Two paintings, one installed in the Western Branch Russell Memorial Library and one in the new Clarence V. Cuffee Library in Campostella.
-Ken was introduced to the Conference Center Director by the Fine Arts Coordinator, when it first opened.
-Wright was commissioned along with three other artists for large pieces in the Conference Center.
-(Bob Holland, Karen Kinser, and Pat Kirby are all well known Hampton Roads artists).
-Public art purchased and gave on permanent loan to Dr. Cuffee Community Center and library
+Ken was introduced to the Conference Center Director by the Fine Arts Coordinator when it first opened.
+Wright was commissioned along with three other artists (Bob Holland, Karen Kinser, and Pat Kirby; all well known Hampton Roads artists) for large pieces in the Conference Center.
+Public art has been purchased and gifted on permanent loan to the Dr. Cuffee Community Center and library.

-Two ceramic figures are installed in Deep Creek's Major Hillard Library where her large "Read to Me" bronze cast sculpture is housed at the outside entrance.
+Two ceramic figures are installed in Deep Creek's Major Hillard Library.
+Her large "Read to Me" bronze cast sculpture is housed at the outside entrance.
 Casting was in collaboration with Kevin Gallup at the Old Dominion University foundry.
 The Chesapeake Fine Arts Commission was one of the donors who made this commissioned piece possible for the opening of the library.

 Girl On a Globe

-A bronze cast statues of a young girl sitting on a world globe reading and holding a book was purchased for both the Indian River Library.
+A bronze cast statue of a young girl sitting on a world globe reading and holding a book was purchased for the Indian River Library.
 A plaque was presented to the Library Manager by members of the Public Art Committee.